FlowFuse/flowfuse/README.md

 ### Build

-In order to build, ready for publushing, run the `npm run build` command.
-This will output three files: in `/dist`:
+In order to build the project, ready for publishing and use, run the `npm run build` command.
+This will output three files: into `/dist`:

 ```
 /dist/flowforge-ui-components.css